Scheyville National Park: Heritage listing

-The park is of historic significance at a state level as a number of the Parks boundaries are those of the Nelson (later Pitt Town) Common declared in NSW by Governor King in 1804.
-The 6 commons declared at that time were the earliest officially declared in the Colony and the 954 ha Scheyville National Park is the largest unsettled remnant of those Commons.
+The park is of historic significance at a state level as a number of the park's boundaries are those of the Nelson (later Pitt Town) Common declared in NSW by Governor King in 1804.
+The 6 commons declared at that time were the earliest officially declared in the colony and the 954 ha Scheyville National Park is the largest unsettled remnant of those Commons.
 In addition, land uses of the colonial common such as quarrying are still evident.

 Scheyville National Park is of State heritage significance as the site of three rare and often controversial social and agricultural ventures in the late 19th and early 20th centuries: the Pitt Town Co-operative Labour Settlement for the unemployed; a Casual Labour Farm for men who could not find work through ill health; and the Scheyville Government Agricultural Training Farm, a Dreadnought Farm for English boys, the earliest of the child immigrant training farms to operate and an agricultural; training farm for women during WWI.
 It was also one of the major migrant reception centre in Australia during the 1950s and early 1960s.

 Scheyville National Park is historically significant at a State level for its long associations with the military forces, being used as a military training camp during World War II for Australia's first parachute battalion and the 73rd Search Light Company which saw distinguished Service in New Guinea during WWII.
 It was also the first officer training School for National Servicemen during the Vietnam War.

 In addition to these culturally historic values, the Scheyville National Park's natural values demonstrate a significant phase of evolution in the natural history of the Hawkesbury area.
 The park contains the largest and most intact remnants of Cumberland Plain native plant and animal communities which once dominated Western Sydney.
 As such it offers a living snapshot of the early natural history of Western Sydney.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.